Biden and Trump to face off in first presidential debate on June 27 in Georgia

 Trump shunned the Republican primary debates for the 2024 election, but said he would take on Mr. Biden "anytime, anywhere, any place."

-The debates, the Biden campaign continued, should be one-on-one, a condition that would keep Robert Kennedy Jr., who is mounting a third-party bid for the White House, off the stage.
+The debates, the Biden campaign continued, should be one-on-one, a condition that would keep Kennedy off the stage.

 Keeping the debates to Mr. Biden and Trump allows "voters to compare the only two candidates with any statistical chance of prevailing in the Electoral College — and not squandering debate time on candidates with no prospect of becoming President," O'Malley Dillon wrote.